 Many couples struggle with feelings.
-Let us remember that a couple, a family, is an emotional system.
-You have the respiratory system, the circularity system and they both are made of many parts.
-Similarly, a couple, a family is an emotional system.
-Most everything done it is emotional /relational first.
+Let us remember that a couple or a family is an emotional system.
+We humans comprise different systems, including the respiratory system and the circularity system, which are themselves both made of many parts.
+Similarly, a couple and a family are the parts of an emotional system.
+Almost everything done is emotional/relational first.

-Most couples believe that the situation is the cause of their emotional outbursts.
-It is because of the emotional system that is attacked, pushed, rubbed, or misunderstood.
-My mother use to tell me, “Never make a permanent decision based on a temporary situation because all situations are temporary”.
-I was liswtening to a Christian radio station and there Were two people talking about communication with couples and they stated that communicating is hard.
+Most couples believe that a certain situation is the cause of their emotional outbursts.
+What they don’t realize is that it’s not because of any situation but because of the emotional system that is attacked, pushed, rubbed the wrong way, or misunderstood.
+My mother used to tell me, “Never make a permanent decision based on a temporary situation because all situations are temporary.”
+One time, I was listening to a Christian radio station, and I heard two people talking about couple communication.

+They stated that communicating is hard between couples.
 I totally disagree with that premise.
-It is not that the communication is hard, it is the willingness to understand the communication that is often difficult.
+I don’t think it’s the communication that is hard, but the willingness to understand the communication that is often difficult.
+People aren’t willing to put their egos or emotional hurts behind and try to understand the other person.
+It’s indeed true that you can communicate all you want, but if the other person doesn’t have the capacity to understand you, it doesn’t matter how well you communicate.

 The communication is often filled with and laced with that person’s point of view, their past, their biases and their preferences.
-This can often cause the emotions to have an already predetermined meaning.
-Many folks believe that it is wrong, evil, inappropriate, unsafe to be anxious.
+Most times, we have an already predetermined meaning to our emotions.
+Many folks believe that it is wrong, evil, inappropriate, or unsafe to be anxious.
 They try to get rid of the ‘feeling’ of being anxious.
-Most times people believe that the anxiety is because something bad is coming, something wrong is going to happen.
+People even believe that the anxiety is because something bad is coming, something wrong is going to happen.
 When they try to get rid of the feeling, they actually make the feelings more intense.
-When you try to stop something, you actually end of doing that thing you are trying to stop.
-God tells us to walk in the spirit and you will not fulfill the lusts of the flesh.
+When you try to stop something, you actually end up doing that thing you are trying to stop.
+God tells us to walk in the spirit, and we will not fulfill the lusts of the flesh.

+CHAPTER: 11

 THE BENEFIT OF BEING VULNERABLE IN A RELATIONSHIP

-Most definitions of the word vulnerable talks about a person being susceptible to harm, being in a position where other people can hurt you.
-In a relationship it may refer to expressing parts of yourself that you are least confident, find embarrassing or believe that part of you is a deterrent to how they are viewed by their mate.
-This definition may carry the thought of being attacked, let down, put down and caused to be put or seen into a position that will cause partial or permanent distance in the relationship.
+Most definitions of the word vulnerable talk about a person being susceptible to harm and being in a position where other people can hurt you.
+In a relationship, it may refer to expressing parts of yourself that you are least confident, find embarrassing, or believe that part of you is a deterrent to how your mate views you.
+This definition may carry the thought of being attacked, let down, put down, and caused to be put or seen into a position that will cause partial or permanent distance in the relationship.